etiennebr/rstdocs/improc.rst

 The first step in the classifier fusion based validation is to compute, for each studied polyline, the choosen descriptors.
-In this context, the application can be used for a large range of descriptors.
+In this context, the *ComputePolylineFeatureFromImage* application can be used for a large range of descriptors.
 It has the following inputs :

 -  ``-in`` an image (of the sudied scene) corresponding to the choosen descriptor (NDVI, building Mask…)